 Since the Community Corrections has not irrevocably deposited funds in a trust for future health benefits, the actuarial value of the assets to pay the accrued liability for postemployment benefits is zero.
-Currently, two actuarial valuations are available.
-As the information becomes available, future reports will provide additional trend analysis to meet the three valuation funding status requirement.

 See Note 3.B. in the notes to the financial statements for additional information regarding the Community Corrections' other postemployment benefits.